Jamie3213/blog/site/app/content/posts/aws-blog.md

 }
 ```

-The last thing we need to do before we have all the resources we need to have a fully functioning static website (minus any CI/CD), is to define two last records in our Hosted Zone in Route 53 which point to our new CloudFront distribution:
+The last thing we need to do before we have all the resources we need to have a fully functioning static website is to define two last records in our Hosted Zone in Route 53 which point to our new CloudFront distribution:

 ```tf
 resource "aws_route53_record" "primary_record" {